 DARIN II wasn't the end of improvements either, with a prototype of a "DARIN III" Jaguar flying in 2016.
 In complete implementation, DARIN III will feature:

-New kit has meant heavier take-off weights, and the IAF has a requirement for re-engining the Jaguar fleet to provide better "hot & high" performance.
-The current candidate is the Honeywell F125N afterburning bypass turbojet, Honeywell having obtained two ex-RAF Jaguars to qualify the engine.
-Delays have pushed the upgrade out, the upgrade not scheduled to be complete before 2022.
+New kit has meant heavier take-off weights, and the IAF wanted to re-engine the Jaguar fleet to provide better "hot & high" performance.
+The Honeywell F125N afterburning bypass turbojet was seen as the solution.
+However, that effort ran into schedule slip-outs, and was finally canceled in 2019, the money not being there.

-In any case, given the new production and the improvements to older aircraft, it seems like the Jaguar will remain in IAF service for a good time to come -- a tribute to the basic soundness and capability of the design.BACK_TO_TOP
+Nonetheless, given the new production and the other improvements to older aircraft, it seems like the Jaguar will remain in IAF service for a good time to come -- a tribute to the basic soundness and capability of the design.BACK_TO_TOP

 * To an American, the whole story of the origins of the Jaguar gives some interesting insights into the odd mix of cooperation and antagonism between the British and the French -- though I suppose the relationship between the Americans and the Japanese has a lot of similarities.
 It also gives a flavor of the somewhat roundabout way the English tend to do things, which baffles Yanks, who are inclined to straight-line, brute-force, and sometimes simplistic ways of thinking.
 It baffles us all the more to find out that it actually works out very well in some cases.
 The Jaguar is an excellent example.